Asteroid is a set of utilities to make it easier to develop Groovy AST transformations.

 want to combine two or more criterias at once.
 For that purpose you can

-.
+use A.CRITERIA.and and A.CRITERIA.or.
 Check next example:

 class AddLoggerTransformer extends AbstractClassNodeTransformer {